microfleet/core/README.md

 When using this plugin, make sure you also do `npm i ms-amqp-transport -S`

 Enables AMQP transport `makeomatic/ms-amqp-transport` It allows the service to communicate over AMQP protocol.
-If `service.router` is defined, then we will make the best attempt to setup listeners and route incoming messages through this function.
-Make sure you bind it to your instance if using any references to `this`.
+If `service.router` plugin is enabled, then we will make the best attempt to setup listeners and route incoming messages through this plugin.
 Attaches `._amqp` to `service`.

 Events are emitted when plugin has completed connecting, or disconnecting.
 First arg is the transport instance

 1. `plugin:connect:amqp`
 2. `plugin:close:amqp`